Try these 10 tips to raise your Facebook edge rank. They can’t hurt, and they may help!

 Try to figure out when you get the most engagement on your page, and work your posts around that.
 For a lot of people, the optimal days are Tuesday, Wednesday and the weekend, and things posted before 9am EST and after 9pm EST get more attention.

 Questions can garner a lot of comments, specifically open-ended ones.
 They don’t have to be deep and thoughtful, but simple like “What are you doing for the weekend?” or “Where would you be without Facebook?”.
 You should post questions that people will want to answer, and can do so quickly and easily.

 People will be more interested in listening if your aren’t always selling, so try posting information and links that they will find helpful.
 A good rule of thumb is to have about 80% of your post be helpful (or funny), and 20% of your product or service.

 9) Do it yourself

 It’s been an area of high debate, but it maybe that posting on your page primarily from 3rd party apps can hurt your page.
-Though no one knows for sure.
+No one knows for sure.
 If you can’t be on Facebook all the time, then schedule using an app for the slow times, and post manually for the rest.
 HootSuite is a great app that allows you to schedule all of your monthly posts at one time.